TIRTL: Detection Method

 This system consists of a receiver unit and transmitter unit placed on opposite sides of the road perpendicular to the direction of travel.
 The transmitter sends two cones of infrared light across the roadway, and the receiver records vehicles as they break and remake these cones.
 TIRTL transmitter's infrared cones cross each other and form two straight and two diagonal beam pathways.
 When a vehicle crosses the beam pathways, TIRTL records two beam events; it records one from the vehicle breaking and one leaving the beam pathway.
 These two beams events are recorded for all four beam pathways.
 Thus, eight timestamped events are generated per axle.
 The velocity is derived from the timestamps of these beam events.

 Since the velocity of each vehicle wheel is known and a timestamp is recorded for each axle crossing each beam, the interwheel (or interaxle) spacings can be determined.
 Once the interaxle spacings are known, it is compared to a table of interaxle spacing ranges stored in the unit to determine the correct classification of the vehicle.
 The results are stored on a per vehicle basis.

 Classification

 The unit has a single-board computer running Linux.
 The computer interprets the supplied traffic classification table (Federal Highway Administration Scheme F, or user supplied) and composes the axle events caused by the parallel beam breaks into a classified vehicle.
-The classification data is stored in the unit and can optionally can be streamed in real-time via a serial or an Ethernet connection.
+The classification data is stored in the unit and can optionally be streamed in real-time via a serial or an Ethernet connection.
 The raw beam event information can also be saved to the unit for verification purposes.
 The data is output as plain text.
 Thus, it can be translated to many common file formats used in traffic data collection.